Print

 LARGE FIRE: Flood fire area with water from a distance.
 Do not move cargo or vehicle if cargo has been exposed to heat.
 If it can be done safely, move undamaged containers away from the area around the fire.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: For ammonium nitrate products: Do not fight cargo fire.
+Withdraw, evacuate and isolate area for at least 1600 meters (1 mile).
+Treat as an explosive (ERG Guide 112).
+Do not enter area for 24 hours or until expert advice has been provided.
+Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
-ALWAYS stay away from tanks engulfed in fire.
+ALWAYS stay away from tanks in direct contact with flames.
 For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
-(ERG, 2020)
+(ERG, 2024)

 Non-Fire Response